 Individuals that are seeking to remove debris from their properties following the March 27th and 28th flooding, should review their city or county’s proper debris removal protocol before disposing of debris.
 Below is a running list of information you may need regarding debris removal in your area.

 Crisis Cleanup is an organization that connects those needed assistance with damage to volunteer organizations.
 All services are free, but not guaranteed due to the overwhelming need.
-For assistance with damage, call the Tennessee Flood Cleanup Hotline at 833-904-1085 by April 16th.
+Call the Tennessee Flood Cleanup Hotline at 833-904-1085 by April 16, 2021.

 City of Brentwood